 Glaciologists stripped Okjokull of its glacier status in 2014, a first for Iceland.

-In 1890, the glacier ice covered 16 square kilometres (6.2 square miles) but by 2012, it measured just 0.7 square kilometres, according to a report from the University of Iceland from 2017.
+In 1890, the glacier ice covered 16 square kilometers but by 2012, it measured just 0.7 square kilometers, according to a report from the University of Iceland from 2017.

 In 2014, "we made the decision that this was no longer a living glacier, it was only dead ice, it was not moving," Oddur Sigurdsson, a glaciologist with the Icelandic Meteorological Office, told AFP.

 To have the status of a glacier, the mass of ice and snow must be thick enough to move by its own weight.
-For that to happen the mass must be approximately 40 to 50 metres (130 to 165 feet) thick, he said.
+For that to happen the mass must be approximately 40 to 50 meters thick, he said.